wassimmazouz/grammarly_vscode/README.md

     ```

 5. The extension will be installed, and you may need to reload VSCode for the changes to take effect.
+If the previous instructions are not sufficient, you have to ensure that the Grammarly Language Server can be initialized correctly, please follow the instructions below:

+1. Create the necessary directory with appropriate permissions:
+Open your terminal and run the following command:
+`sudo mkdir -p /Users/ensdelyon/.config/grammarly-languageserver/`

+2. Verify the directory creation:
+`ls -ld /Users/ensdelyon/.config/grammarly-languageserver/`

 ## Note